Table of content

 Must-have TYPO3 extensions

-To make your work with TYPO3 even more enjoyable, we have put together a few "must-have" extensions that will make your life easier:
+To make your work with TYPO3 easier, we have put together some "must-have" extensions:

 2. T3AI (ns_t3ai): AI-powered extension for content creation, SEO optimization, translations and more.